20th September 2018

 Open source can be a thrilling hobby.
-My own contributions include work on projects like a IoT & Robotics framework, a Microservices deployment tool, and a self created theme for GitHub’s Atom.io text editor, to name a few.
-The breadth and variance of open source means that anyone with a text editor, terminal, and an internet connection can help build some really cool things with really cool people.
+My own contributions include projects like an IoT & Robotics framework and a Microservices framework, to name a few.
+The breadth and variance of open source mean that anyone with a text editor, terminal, and an internet connection can help build some really cool things with really cool people.

 Tools of the trade

 Specific tooling requirements vary depending on the particular language or environment you are working with.
-In most cases, along with any SDK’s, having a GitHub account, a robust text editor, and Git installed on your machine should be all you need.
+In most cases, along with any Software Development Kits, or SDK’s, having a GitHub account, a robust text editor, and Git installed on your machine should be all you need.

 Types of contribution

 A good open source project has input from people of many different disciplines.
-Not all contributions need to be to the code proper, there are many different parts that come together to form a good project, working on code is only one of them.
+Not all contributions need to be to the code proper.
+There are many different skills that come together to form a good project; ability to code is only one of them.

 - If you have design skills you could create and contribute assets for use in the project, it’s social media accounts, or it’s site.

-By not focusing solely on committing to the code portion of a project the work available greatly increases.
-Taking on work outside of your comfort zone is a great way to expand your skillset.
+By not focusing solely on the code portion of a project, the work available to do greatly increases.
+Taking on work outside of your comfort zone is a great way to expand your skillset; working on documentation, or tests in another language than your primary, is a great way to get real-world experience in that discipline.

 Selecting a project